-The airport is more than just a gateway to the world.
-It was one of the iconic architectures of the modern age and has become a site where the contradictions and issues of the contemporary world circle and land.
-It is the ultimate ‘non-site’ of late modernism, a social and imaginative space promising escape and adventure and a battle line in issues around border control and state security.
-Flight itself has lost much of its romance, and is now also recognised as an environmental threat, subject to flygskam (flight shame).
+The airport was one of the iconic symbols of the modern age and is now a site where the contradictions and problems of the contemporary world circle and land.
+It has become a battle line in issues around globalisation, border control, state security, and individual freedom.
+Flight itself has lost its romance.
+It is now recognised as an environmental threat, subject to flygskam (flight shame).